ucdavisdatalab/workshop_python_basics/chapters/04_organizing-code.md

 :::

 A function returns one object, but sometimes computations have multiple results.
-In that case, return the results in a **tuple**, list, or other data structure.
-A tuple is a container for multiple values, similar to a list, but cannot be modified after it is created (so it is more efficient).
+In that case, return the results in a container such as a tuple or list.
+See {numref}`arrays-lists-sequences` for examples of several different containers you can use.

 For example, let's make a function that computes the mean and median for a vector.
 We'll return the results in a tuple: